semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 ## Overview

-This document will illustrate how you can reuse Docker images among the blocks of the same Semaphore 2.0 project and its promoted pipelines.
+This document will illustrate how to reuse Docker images among the blocks of a Semaphore 2.0 project and its promoted pipelines.

-The problem that we are trying to solve has to do with creating unique filenames that can be discovered later on in all the blocks of a Semaphore pipeline as well as in promoted pipelines.
+The problem that we are trying to solve is creating unique filenames that can be discovered afterwards in the blocks of a Semaphore 2.0 pipeline as well as in its promoted pipelines.

-In order to be able to reuse a Docker image, you will need to use the `cache` utility from the Semaphore Toolbox or push the Docker image to Docker Hub and pull it from there each time you need it.
+In order to be able to reuse a Docker image, you will need to use the `cache` utility from the Semaphore Toolbox or push the Docker image to Docker Registry and pull it from there each time you need to use it.

 This document will show how to use the `cache` utility from the Semaphore Toolbox.
-You can find more about the `cache` utility in the [Toolbox reference page](https://docs.semaphoreci.com/article/54-toolbox-reference).
+You can find more information about the `cache` utility in the [Toolbox reference page](https://docs.semaphoreci.com/article/54-toolbox-reference).

 ## Environment variables